menvuthy/Vuthy/_posts/2020-08-28-forest-cover-cambo.md

 ## Yearly Forest Cover and Loss in Cambodia

 Forest loss was defined as a stand-replacement disturbance or the complete removal of tree cover canopy at the Landsat pixel scale (2).
-The yearly forest cover and loss are shown in figures below (Figure 5):
+The estimation yearly forest cover and loss are shown in figures below (Figure 5):
 {: style="text-align: justify;"}

 {% include gallery id="gallery4" caption="Figure 5: Yearly forest cover and loss estimated for Cambodia." %}